Is Alcoholic Hepatitis?

 all heavy drinkers, other factors may influence the development of this

 the body processes alcohol

 disorders, such as hepatitis C

-risk of developing alcoholic hepatitis.
-This may be a due to the differences
+as men) of developing alcoholic hepatitis.
+This may be due to the differences

 - changes in appetite